DOOM (2016) - Review

 DOOMx64-2017-05-10-10-54-02-277-1024x576.png

-In the sound department, I already mentioned the soundtrack as being a huge proponent in me playing Doom at all, but I'll expand a little more.
+In the sound department, I already mentioned the soundtrack as being a huge proponent of me playing Doom at all, but I'll expand a little more.
 Upon hearing the music for the recent release of Prey, I was curious to hear what other work Mick Gordon had done.
 This led me to Doom's soundtrack, which got me playing the game in the first place.
 The more I listened to it, the more I wanted to play Doom because it was just a series of workout songs that just amped me up.
 If there were a recipe for the Doom soundtrack it would be a hearty helping of Combichrist and Fear Factory, with a spoonful of modern Djent metal, like Vidjarta, and a pinch of 90's Nine Inch Nails, placed in a pressure cooker set to constantly build with heat and pressure until it's ready to explode.
 If you knew all those bands without having to look them up, then maybe you're the one who stole my iPod out of my car.
 In which case, please give back.

 Jokes aside (seriously, give it back), you get the point.
-The influences at play here are almost tailor-made for my music interests.
-The only thing I can mark against the soundtrack is that it sounds like Gordon is using a drum-track for the songs, so the beats don't hit with the same impact or sound as good as they could have with an actual drummer.
+The influences at play here are almost tailor-made for my musical interests.
+The only thing I can mark against the soundtrack is that it sounds like Gordon is using a drum track for the songs, so the beats don't hit with the same impact or sound as good as they could have with an actual drummer.
 Still, considering the fact that metal is barely ever as prominent in video games, and considering the completely different soundtrack Gordon provided for Prey, I am now very interested in what this guy can do and how far his musical range will take him.

 DOOMx64-2017-05-13-17-48-11-888-1024x576.png